Best Graphics Cards For Video Editing And Rendering

 Productivity Performance

-We will try to stay consistent with Linus Tech Tips’ benchmarks in Blender or V-Ray for an accurate comparison.
+We will try to stay consistent with Linus Tech Tips’ exact benchmarks in Blender or V-Ray for an accurate comparison.

 NVIDIA MSI GeForce RTX 3070 Gaming X Trio Productivity Performance